tgarzagut/CARLA/README.md

     - PROBLEMS: only registers one axis at a time aka cant steer and throttle at the same time

 #### Tests
+- wheel_test.py
+    - LOGIDRIVEPY: tests wheel spin and limits
+- controller_outside_test.py
+    - PYGAME: tests each axis and button in the Logitech setup
+    -